 A payment of trade fee must also be made along with the building and land use application.
 The trade fee varies from city to city and depends on the type of business you want to engage in and the principal place of business operations within that city.

-If your proposed business is going to be engaged in regulated activities, then you must apply for a license before your business registration application.
+If your proposed business is going to be engaged in regulated activities, you must apply for a license before your business registration application.
 Here is a list of licenses required for the following business activities.

 - License for banking services from the Bank of Mauritius

 - License for non-bank financial sector from the Financial Services Commission

 - License for an internet service provider from the Information and Communication Technologies Authority